rikby/sscp/README.md

 connect='your-host'
 ```

-### With SSH config
+### Example of set up SSH config by using Vagrant
-But it seems more useful will be add a SSH configuration:
+But it will be more useful to add a SSH configuration:
 ```
 $ cat ~/.ssh/config
 Host your-host yh